 Some people, even after realizing they can’t afford the true cost of ownership of their dream Gloucester, MA real estate property, will still move forward with the purchase.
 Before you buy more house than you can afford, try this experiment: set aside 40 percent of your rent for six months to one year.
 At the end of your trial period, ask yourself: did you still have enough to live a comfortable lifestyle, or did you struggle to make it work?
 Were you able to make prompt deposits, or were you late at certain points?

 If you managed to meet your payments without a fuss, then you’re probably ready for homeownership.
 Otherwise, you may have to choose a cheaper home, or rent for the time being.

 Renting doesn’t involve all these additional costs, so it’s cheaper, right?
 Though it’s true for the short term, the long-term frames a different picture.
 For one thing, you don’t have to worry about your rent increasing each year due to inflation.
 For another, your home’s value goes up while your mortgage principal goes down, putting more money in your pocket as you move closer to completing your payments.

 Deciding whether to rent or buy a home isn’t an easy choice.
 Granted, home buying comes with a lot of unbeatable advantages, especially if you plan to stay in your new home for the long term.
 Consult the Gloucester, MA real estate pros at Buyers Choice Realty to show you a buy vs. rent analysis that accounts for your specific life situations and financial condition.
-Our toll free number is 1-800-252-8937.
+Our office number is 978-468-2138.